-On behalf of Kadish & Anthony Law Group posted in guardianships & conservatorships on Tuesday, February 7, 2017.
+On behalf of Kadish & Associates Law Group posted in guardianships & conservatorships on Tuesday, February 7, 2017.

 When we say guardian, most people probably think of the relationship between minor children and the person tasked with caring for them if something happens to one or both parents.
 While that is one type of guardianship, you can also become the guardian of an adult person if that person is deemed incompetent or incapacitated.